w3f/Grant-Milestone-Delivery/evaluations/subalfred_2_alxs.md

 `cargo install subalfred` still fails, but the team noted that they will fix the rc version for the next milestone.

 I am able to run commands such as `subalfred check`.
 One unit test still fails due to the `GITHUB_TOKEN` variable.
-I'm also not sure that any of the docs were updated.
+Some docs were updated.
+I agree with my colleague that the documentation could improve.
+The "episodes" help, but it would be nice to see an introductory paragraph as well for each page.